Enso21/Stories/docs/markdown/ryan-quotes.md

 > Ryan: Sorry bro, I don't know what to say.
 My code is just built different.
 >
 > *[he's not waking up tomorrow]*

+> [it's 3am in the CIS lounge]
+>
+> Me: What time is it, ugh.
+>
+> *looks at phone*
+>
+> Me: Wait, dude when did we get here?
+>
+> Ryan: We got here after dinner, so around...
+>
+> Me: 7ish?
+Then... [slow processing on low sanity].
+We've been here for EIGHT hours?!?
+>
+> Ryan: Wait, you're right.
+I thought we'd only been here for 6 hours because I did the math wrong.